 Scholarships are available for this course.
 Find out if you are eligible in the fees and funding section below.

 Part-time 1 yearPart-time Flexible and distributed learning

-Commencing from January, the MaST PGCert is a one-year part-time programme comprising of two parts.
-The first is usually a taught module, and the second is a practice-based module which allows you to put into practice the knowledge you have gained during the course.
-Alternatively, it is possible to choose two taught modules.
+Commencing from September, the MaST PGCert is a one-year part-time programme comprising of two modules.
+The first is a taught module, and the second combines taught input with practice-based learning which allows you to apply the knowledge you have gained during the course.

-The flexible framework combines academic study with work-based action learning and action research, a process whereby your day-to-day professional activity informs your development through reflection and peer discussion.
+The flexible framework combines academic study with work-based action learning and action research, so that your day-to-day professional activity informs your development through reflection and peer discussion.

-All the specialist PGCerts are offered at Falmer campus subject to meeting the minimum numbers of participants.
+All the specialist PGCerts are offered at our Falmer campus subject to meeting the minimum numbers of participants.
 They can also be offered off site to an organisation, school or a cluster of schools.
-Please see contact details for more information in the ‘Find out more’ section.
+Please see contact details for more information in the Stay in touch section.

 Areas of study

 The Primary Mathematics Specialist Teacher Programme (MaST) is designed for experienced and practising primary teachers wishing to further deepen their understanding of mathematics and mathematics teaching and learning.

 This programme involves lively workshop style sessions where you will engage in collaborative mathematical activity and discussion with others to analyse underpinning mathematical ideas.
 This taught component is supplemented by critical analysis of your own classroom practice, reflection on teaching approach and the impact of these approaches on children’s mathematical learning.
 Additionally you will conduct more detailed analysis of learning with particular groups of children.